lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 Each byte is typically followed by a single bit acknowledgement (ACK) from the receiving side.
 Typically each transaction consists of:
 1. A START signal, issued by host.
-1. An address, issued by host, encoded as 7 or 10 bits.
+1. An address, issued by host, encoded as 7 bits.
 1. A R/W bit indicating whether the transaction is a read from the target device, or a write to the target device.
 The R/W bit is encoded along with the address.
 1. An Acknowledge signal (ACK) sent by the target device.